opf/openproject/README.md

 `bundle install`

-Please not that this leaves plugin data in the database.
+Please not that this changes by the plugin in the database.
 Currently, we do not support full uninstall of the plugin.

 Bug Reporting